lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

     python driver.py

-If you are running with Docker dfnWorks with the cloned repository as your mounted volume:
+If you are running Docker with the dfnWorks repository as your mounted volume:

 .. code-block:: bash